 Social Sciences and Humanities Division

-- Ed.D.
-Candidate, Counselor Education and Supervision (Argosy University)
+- Doctorate of Counselor Education and Supervision (Argosy University)

-After teaching as an Adjunct Professor at CCU, Professor Burkhart joined as a full time Faculty member of the Master of Arts in Counseling program in the spring of 2014.
-He is a common presenter at national and international conferences on brain-based treatment, adolescent therapy, experiential based treatment methods, clinical supervision, and adolescent development.
+Dr. Ryan Burkhart is a common presenter at national and international conferences on brain-based treatment, adolescent therapy, experiential based treatment methods, clinical supervision, and adolescent development.

-Professor Burkhart is a Licensed Professional Counselor in the state of Colorado.
+Dr. Burkhart is a Licensed Professional Counselor in the state of Colorado.
 He is a consultant for adolescent treatment program development, both nationally and internationally, and provides clinical supervision in the greater Denver area.
-He has worked with youth in a variety of facets as a Clinical Director of a program for youth with global developmental delays, and as a clinician for the Colorado Division of Youth Corrections with youth in custody, and youth on parole status.
+He has worked with youth in a variety of facets as a clinical director of a program for youth with global developmental delays, and as a clinician for the Colorado Division of Youth Corrections with youth in custody, and youth on parole status.
 Dr. Burkhart’s research background is on the use of wilderness therapy with adolescents.

-Professor Burkhart works alongside students as they become involved with the field of counseling.
+Dr. Burkhart works alongside students as they become involved with the field of counseling.
 He encourages them to become involved at a significant level through conference attendance, clinical trainings, guest speakers, clinical workshops, and association membership.
-Through this focus, students graduate prepared to stay relevant in the field of counseling, practice under the guidance of the ACA Ethical Code, be culturally responsive, create change in their clients, and to make a difference in the counseling community as a whole.
+Through this focus, students graduate prepared to maintain relevance in the field of counseling, practice within the ACA Code of Ethics, be culturally responsive, facilitate change in their clients, and make a difference in the counseling community as a whole.

-Professor Burkhart is currently doing research on how adventure based treatment programs impact frontal lobe executive function utilization in adolescents.
-He enjoys teaching classes at CCU’s Lakewood campus, and helping students turn clinical theory into clinical practice by focusing on three developmental areas: clinical theory, the administrative aspects of clinical work, and professional development and identity.
+Dr. Burkhart enjoys teaching classes at CCU’s Lakewood and online campus, and helping students turn clinical theory into clinical practice by focusing on three developmental areas: clinical theory; the administration of clinical work; and professional development and identity.